-Then if you have photos of her when she married and afterwards then you can put her in the folder with her married name.
+Then if you have photos of her when she married and afterward you can put her in the folder with her married name.

 And that’s OK.
 Whatever works for you!

-You want a system that you are comfortable.
+You want a system that you are comfortable with.

 6. Decide Where To Store Your Photographs